 Victoria Island is also a diplomatic centre of Nigeria, with numerous foreign embassies and consulates located in the area.
-There are also good hospitals on Victoria Island and most of the international schools in Lagos are also located here – yet another drawcard for expats.
+There are good hospitals on Victoria Island and most of the international schools in Lagos are located here – yet another drawcard for expats.

 For some much-needed relaxation, the sheltered Tarkwa Bay Beach is a short boat trip away, offering leisure activities and water sports.

 Lekki lies west on Victoria Island and is adjoined to the areas of Ikoyi and Epe.
 Wealthy residents are homeowners or tenants living in modern houses and apartments, while certain neighbourhoods hold affordable accommodation.

 Younger residents are drawn to Lekki for its trendy clubs and upscale restaurants and bars offering a great nightlife atmosphere.
 Families equally enjoy the safety and proximity to international schools.